What constitutes compulsive movement?

 Even sneakier though is the real low level stuff.

 Standing when you could sit, housework, gardening, using the upstairs loo when there’s one downstairs, taking stairs and not the lift, jigging your leg… keeping moving in any way as stillness is so hard.

-The lower level movement often only we know- things we need to stop doing to break the compulsion if we want to recover but which are ingrained & so hard to identify.
+The lower level movement is also often things only we know we are doing – things we need to stop doing to break the compulsion if we want to recover but which are ingrained and so hard to identify.

 Yes, it’s that serious!

 **Edited to add in 2022 (now that I have recovered)…. now, from a position of someone who has made it out the other side of compulsive movement, I can say that when you stop, gradually it gets easier to stay stopped and some day, you realise that there is no longer a drive to keep moving or to keep active.
 You find you can sit all day and keep occupied in all sorts of far more interesting ways and both mentally and physically, you are so much healthier for it.**